 He serves as an Associate Faculty Member in Refractive Surgery for Faculty of 1000, a global peer review publisher that assesses the impact of scientific papers in the literature.
-Dr. Brinton has been an investigator in nine U.S. Food and Drug Administration clinical trials, is an editorial board member for Ocular Surgery News, and sat for a term on the governing board of the New England Journal of Medicine, the only living ophthalmologist to do so.
+Dr. Brinton has been an investigator or sub-invesigator on eleven U.S. Food and Drug Administration (FDA) clinical trials, is an editorial board member for Ocular Surgery News, and sat for a term on the governing board of the New England Journal of Medicine.

 Jami and I met during medical school.
-We recently celebrated nine years of marriage and welcomed Thomas, our fourth child, to our family.
-Prior to being a mom, Jami was a TV news anchor/reporter in Iowa City and Kansas City and co-chaired the initial campaign that elected Utah Governor Jon M. Huntsman, Jr. She traded in her microphone and high heels for a stroller and bag of soccer balls as we welcomed four children into our home: Jackson, Kate, Alexa, and Thomas.
+Prior to being a mom, Jami was a TV news anchor/reporter in Iowa City and Kansas City and co-chaired the initial campaign that elected Utah Governor Jon M. Huntsman, Jr. She traded in her microphone and high heels for a stroller and bag of soccer balls as we welcomed four children into our home: Jackson, Kate, Alexa and Thomas.

-Meet Jackson, our 7-year-old who loves to ski, swim, and play soccer with his friends.
-When he grows up he wants to be a paleontologist and specialize in digging for dinosaur bones.
+Meet Jackson, our 10-year-old who loves to ski, swim and play soccer with his friends.
+When he grows up he wants to be a paleontologist so he can dig for dinosaur bones.

-Here is our 6-year-old daughter, Kate.
-She enjoys wakeboarding, art class, reading, swimming, and anything involving science.
-Her dream is to be like her Papa.
+Our 8-year-old daughter, Kate, enjoys wakeboarding, art class, reading, swimming and anything involving science.
+Her dream is to be like her papa.

-Meet Thomas, our 9-month old son.
-He recently discovered how to crawl and stand-up which has made our busy household a bit more crazy.
+Thomas, 3, has made our busy household a bit more crazy.
 He loves to laugh and talk and is easily the center of attention wherever we go.